cline/mcp-marketplace/README.md

 # MCP Marketplace

-This repository explains how to add your MCP server to Cline's official MCP Marketplace and introduces the `llms-installation.md` standard for streamlined, AI-driven setup.

-## Introduction

 Welcome to the **MCP Marketplace** repository!
 This is where anyone can submit their MCP (Model Context Protocol) servers for seamless integration with Cline.
 Once approved, your server will be listed in Cline’s in-extension marketplace, enabling users to discover, install, and configure MCP servers with minimal friction.

 ## Table of Contents